We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Let’s change gears a little to a slushy-type treat.
 The Night Blossom is a bit of tart deliciousness at Pongu Pongu snack stand in Pandora.
 Trust me, this picture just doesn’t do it justice.

 To finish it all off, the slushy is topped with a pile of passionfruit boba balls.
+I’m not the biggest fan of boba balls in general, so I tend to avoid them when I’m eating this.

 5. Macaron Ice Cream Sandwich